jamiegonzalez/idk/Computing-Averaged-ERPs.md

 When averaging is complete, the lowest, highest, and median SME values (from among every combination of channel, bin, and time window) will be printed to the command window.
 All the SME values, along with the baseline noise measures, are stored in the Matlab workspace as ERP.dataquality.
 Options for display the values in the command window or saving them to a file can be found in ERPLAB > Data Quality Options.
 The standard error of the mean for each time point is stored in ERP.binerror and can be plotted using ERPLAB >  Plot ERP > Plot ERP Waveforms

+### Default and custom setting of data quality parameters and time windows
+By default, aSME is computed in a number of 100 ms windows, which are centered around 0 ms in the ERP epoch.
+The number and time range of the aSME windows, along with other data quality parameters, can be customized at the point of the ERP Averager.

 ### Compute standard error of the mean
 You can also choose to compute the standard error of the mean (across all epochs, separately for each time point in each bin) along with the average.
 This standard error data will be saved in the ERP.binerror matrix, and so be saved with your ERPset.
 This can later be plotted with your ERP.
 Note that the standard error is removed by certain other processing steps (e.g., filtering, bin operations, averaging across ERPsets) because these steps render the previous standard error meaningless.

 ## Saving the new averaged ERP
 When the averaged ERPs have been computed, a window will appear allowing you to name and save the ERPset containing the new **ERP** structure (see screenshot below).
 This same window appears whenever you create a new ERPset.
 Here's how it works: